quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 connection's client Chosen Version is B, and the Original Version for the entire sequence is A.

-If the server can parse the first flight, it can either establish the connection using the client's Chosen Version, or it MAY select any other compatible version, as described in {{compat-vn}}.
+If the server can parse the first flight, it can establish the connection using the client's Chosen Version, or it MAY select any other compatible version, as described in {{compat-vn}}.